ScilifelabDataCentre/pathogens-portal/content/english/about/organisations_and_programs.md

   <div class="col-sm-12 col-md-12 col-lg-9">
     <h6>Health-RI</h6>
     <p><a href = "https://www.health-ri.nl//"> Health-RI </a> facilitates reusing health data with an integrated health data infrastructure for research and innoviation.</p>
-    <p>For BY-COVID, Health-RI launched a <a href = "https://covid19initiatives.health-ri.nl/p/ProjectOverview"> portal </a> where COVID-19 related projects can be searched.
-Furthermore, it allows <a href = "https://covid19initiatives.health-ri.nl/p/Dashboard"> access to clinical data </a> collected by the University Medical Centers in the Netherlands.</p>
+    <p>For BY-COVID, Health-RI launched the <a href = "https://www.health-ri.nl/initiatives/dutch-covid-19-data-support-programme"> Dutch COVID-19 Data Support Programme </a> to support investigators and health care professionals with tools and services in their search for ways to overcome the pandemic and its health consequences.
+Examples of these tools are the <a href = "https://covid19initiatives.health-ri.nl/p/ProjectOverview"> Dutch National COVID-19 metadata portal </a> and <a href = "https://covid19initiatives.health-ri.nl/p/Dashboard"> Dutch National COVID-19 clinical data portal </a>.</p>
   </div>
 </div>
 <hr class="faded" />